Mobee-App/documentation/docs/documentation-api/5 - Timesheet Module/Approval Process Guide.md

 1. Add Existing
 2. Add:
-    a. *Field Update: Update Status to Submitted*
+    a. *Field Update: Update Status to Rejected*
     b. *Email Alert: Send Email Notification To Assignee On Rejection* (This is an email alert sent to the timesheet submitter if their timesheet is rejected by the approver.
 If not needed, this email alert should not be added)

 ![Final Approval Add Action](images/approvalProcessImages/approvalProcessManagement/finalRejectionAddAction.png "Final Approval Add Action")